 - Museums: Among our more well-known museums, St. Paul offers up the Science Museum of Minnesota, the Minnesota History Center, and the Minnesota Children’s Museum while Minneapolis features the Walker Art Center, the Weisman Museum, the Minneapolis Institute of Arts, the Minneapolis Sculpture Garden and the Mill City Museum.
 There are also many smaller, unique museums to visit such as the Bakken Museum, the Museum of Russian Art, the American Swedish Institute and the Minnesota Transportation Museum, among dozens of others.

-- Professional Sports: the Minnesota Twins (MLB), Minnesota Vikings (NFL), Minnesota Wild (NHL), Minnesota Timberwolves (NBA), Minnesota Lynx (WNBA), Minnesota United (soon-to-be-MLS :soccer) and the St. Paul Saints (minor league baseball) all play in the metro area.
+- Professional Sports: the Minnesota Twins (MLB), Minnesota Vikings (NFL), Minnesota Wild (NHL), Minnesota Timberwolves (NBA), Minnesota Lynx (WNBA), Minnesota United (MLS) and the St. Paul Saints (minor league baseball) all play in the metro area.

 FESTIVALS AND EVENTS